Carers Rights & Confidentiality

 At LPFT we believe that those who provide clinical services should work in partnership with carers and family members as well as the patient.
 As a carer, you provide important information that can help our staff to have a better understanding of the needs of the service user or patient.

-Communicating effectively with carers can also help avoid necessary hospital admissions and help prevent serious incidents.
+Communicating effectively with carers can also help avoid unnecessary hospital admissions and help prevent serious incidents.
 Not only this, but involving you as the carer can help you maintain your health and wellbeing and result in better health and outcomes for the person you care for.

 Effective care and better clinical outcomes rely on this three way partnership between people in our services, their families and carers and our staff .
 Working together this way is known as the Triangle of Care.